LynnDAries/Bioformatics_2023/Note_Lc1.md

 eg. Number Sorting Algorithm

 We can develop many algorithm to solving question faster or more convenient.
 Compared with 'model',developing algorithm is like developing and sharpening a tool.
 Algorithm supports operation of model.

+## Plan for studing bioformatics

+do preview before class

+organize the tutorial articles which I learned from, review them and make sure I command those skills.make sure I can find them later

+apply bioformatics skills to my research program in lab to analyze amino acid composition of LCD.